Skip to Content

 • Budgeting in their business

-Also includes a DVD, conversation starters all around business start-ups, and more.
+Also includes a DVD, conversation starters all-around business start-ups, and more.

-Business Books for Teenagers – Business Biographies and Autobiographies
+Business Biography and Autobiography Books for Teenagers

 One of the great things about starting up a business as a teen now, compared to when you and I were teenagers?